balena-io-modules/balena-procbots/README.md

     2. Run `versionist` upon it
     3. Should a new version be generated, commit any appropriate files (eg. `CHANGELOG.md`, `package.json`) to the branch
     4. Merge the branch back into the head

+Merges and checks can be suppressed using the `flow/no-version-checks` label on a PR.

 ## Installation